odoo/documentation/quality/checks/quality_transfers.rst

 ================================

 To create a *Quality Control Point*, open the *Quality* application.
-Then, go to *Quality Control > Control Points > Create*.
+Then, go to :menuselection:`Quality Control --> Control Points --> Create`.
 Now, you can define the quality control point you want to apply to a specific product.
 Don’t forget to select a transfer operation type.